About Gary

 Keller

-Gary Keller may be best known as the Professor of Jazz Saxophone at the University of Miami Frost School of Music, where he was a full time professor from 1982 until retiring in 2021.
+Gary Keller may be best known as the Professor of Jazz Saxophone at the University of Miami Frost School of Music, where he was a full-time professor from 1982 until retiring in 2021.
 A native of Buffalo, New York, his playing embodies the “upstate tenor” tradition in the mold of Don Menza, Bobby Militello, and Larry Covelli, as well as the “East Coast” jazz mainstream.
 Gary lists a diverse array of players as prime influences: John Coltrane, Sonny Rollins, Stanley Turrentine, Joe Henderson, Sonny Stitt, David Liebman, Michael Brecker, and Gerry Niewood (to name a few).

-Gary’s Debut jazz recording as a leader, Blues For an Old New Age, was awarded a near perfect score from Penguin Jazz, terming it “extremely well done” and “a thinker’s delight.”
 In the classical realm Keller has performed/recorded with the Florida Philharmonic, New World Symphony, Miami City Ballet Orchestra, Naples Symphony, St. Petersburg (Russia) Symphony, Chamber Music Palm Beach, and the FSOM Symphony and Henry Mancini Institute Orchestras.